 To learn more about how BloomReach leveraged automated Spot management into its big data ETL environment, click here.

 This is part of a series exploring the benefits of cloud architecture.
-See the first post of the series here, and come back for more on the separation of compute and storage and the economics of provisioning to peak.
+See the first post of the series here, and come back for more on the separation of compute and storage and the economics of provisioning to the peak.